Esri/arcgis-webappbuilder-widgets-themes/themes/README.md

 ## Theme development
 Web AppBuilder for ArcGIS is built with ArcGIS API for JavaScript and Dojo.
 It allows you to customize and extend functionalities by creating your own widgets and themes.

-To develop your own themes, have an [overview](http://developers.arcgis.com/web-appbuilder/guide/developer-s-guide-overview.htm) of related concepts firstly, then follow the detailed [development guide](http://developers.arcgis.com/web-appbuilder/guide/concepts.htm) for more information.
+To develop your own themes, have an [overview](http://developers.arcgis.com/web-appbuilder/guide/developer-s-guide-overview.htm) of related concepts, then follow the [development guide](http://developers.arcgis.com/web-appbuilder/guide/concepts.htm) for more information.